Probabilistic Super-Resolution for Urban Micrometeorology via a Schr\"odinger Bridge: Methods

 \subsection{Training}

 The DM and SM were trained with AdamW \citep{Loshchilov+Hutter2019} using a learning rate of $1\times 10^{-4}$, a batch size of 32, and 1,000 epochs.
-The SM loss was the mean squared error (MSE) between the SDE drift and its U-Net approximation (Appendix A), whereas the DM loss was the MSE for denoising score matching (Appendix B).
+The SM loss was the mean squared error (MSE) between the SDE drift and its U-Net approximation, whereas the DM loss was the MSE for denoising score matching (see Appendices B and C).

 The following hyperparameters were tuned to minimize the root mean square error (RMSE) on the validation data: number of epochs, learning rate, batch size, and noise amplitudes for both the DM and SM.
 These parameters were fixed across all experiments after tuning, and the results were not highly sensitive to their exact values.
-For the SM, the noise amplitude decreased from $2.0\times 10^{-1}$ to $0$ with diffusion time ($\gamma_t$ in Appendix A).
-For the DM, the drift coefficient decreased linearly from $1\times 10^{1}$ to $1\times 10^{-3}$ ($\lambda_t$ in Appendix B), giving a maximum noise amplitude of $\sqrt{1\times 10^{1}}\approx 3.16$.
+For the SM, the noise amplitude decreased from $2.0\times 10^{-1}$ to $0$ with diffusion time ($\gamma_t$; see Appendix B).
+For the DM, the drift coefficient decreased linearly from $1\times 10^{1}$ to $1\times 10^{-3}$ ($\lambda_t$; see Appendix C), giving a maximum noise amplitude of $\sqrt{1\times 10^{1}}\approx 3.16$.
 We confirmed that the tuned values were comparable to those reported in previous studies \citep{Ho+2020, Saharia+2022, Saharia+2023, Chen+2024}.